Raised so far

 There is a 22-mile walk, 44-mile ultra-run and an 88-mile cycle event to choose from.
 Participants choose their distance and their fundraising option.
 Please note, the 88-mile cycle will be a guided ride.

 Option 1 (Minimum Sponsorship) - You pay a £150 registration fee and agree to raise a minimum £1000 sponsorship.
+We ask that 80% of the fundraising target is raised by 25th March.

 Option 2 (Own Place) - You pay a £150 registration fee, plus £340 for the balance of the tour costs.
 You agree to raise a minimum of £500.